§Overview of the build system

 version line provides the version of your application which is used as part of the name for the artifacts your build will produce.

 libraryDependencies line specifies the libraries that your application depends on.
 More on this below.

 PlayScala plugin to configure sbt for Java or Scala respectively.

 §Using scala for building

-Activator is also able to construct the build requirements from scala files inside your project’s
+SBT is also able to construct the build requirements from scala files inside your project’s

 project folder.
 The recommended practice is to use